-Center for Diagnostic Imaging (CDI), headquartered in Minneapolis, Minnesota for more than three decades, partnered with Insight Imaging in 2012 to create one of the nation?s largest radiology providers for fixed site and mobile diagnostic imaging and interventional services.
+THIS JOB HAS EXPIRED Center for Diagnostic Imaging (CDI), headquartered in Minneapolis, Minnesota for more than three decades, partnered with Insight Imaging in 2012 to create one of the nation?s largest radiology providers for fixed site and mobile diagnostic imaging and interventional services.
 Together we have 116 retail imaging centers, 128 mobile units and operate in more than thirty states.
 Our organization will serve nearly a million patients in 2013, offering a wide range of screening, diagnostic and interventional procedures that complement each community?s needs, in collaboration with radiologists, healthcare providers, hospitals and health systems.

 The Director of Compliance oversees the Corporate Compliance Program in coordination with the General Counsel, functioning as an independent and objective body that reviews and evaluates compliance issues/concerns within the organization.
 In coordination with the office of the General Counsel, the position ensures the Board of Directors, management and associates are in compliance with the rules and regulations of regulatory agencies, that company policies and procedures are being followed, and that behavior in the organization meets the company?s Standards of Conduct.

 Develop, implement and maintain the day-to-day operations of the Compliance Program and Code of (Ethical) Conduct.

 Responsible for running the monthly Compliance Committee meetings, managing the agenda and making the necessary appointments to sub-committees and workgroups.

 Attend each subcommittee/workgroup meeting and advise on issues; and

 Keep critical issues moving to completion in the relevant subcommittees/workgroups.